MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-count-inventory-with-documents.md

 6. Select the **Recorded** check box for each line.
 7. When you have entered all data for a physical inventory recording, choose the **Finish** action.
 Note that all lines must have the **Recorded** checkbox selected.

-The physical inventory recording lines are transferred to the related physical inventory order.

 > [!NOTE]
 > When you finish a physical inventory recording, each line is transferred to the line on the related physical inventory order that matches it exactly.
-To match, the values in the **Item No.**, **Variant Code**, **Location Code**, and **Bin Code** fields must be the same on the recording and the order lines.<br /><br />
+To match, the values in the **Item No.**, **Variant Code**, **Location Code**, and **Bin Code** fields must be the same on the recording and the order lines.<br />
 > If no matching physical inventory order line exists, and if the **Allow Recording Without Order** checkbox is selected, then a new line is inserted automatically and the **Recorded Without Order** checkbox on the related physical inventory order line is selected.
-Otherwise, an error message is displayed and the process is canceled.<br /><br />
+Otherwise, an error message is displayed and the process is canceled.<br />
 > If more than one physical inventory recording lines match a physical inventory order line, then a message is displayed and the process is canceled.
 If, for some reason, two identical physical inventory lines end up on the physical inventory order, you can use a function to resolve it.
 For more information, see the "To find duplicate physical inventory order lines" section.

+## To complete a physical inventory order
+When you have finished a physical inventory recording, the **Qty.
+Recorder (Base)** field on the related physical inventory order is updated with the counted (recorded) values, and the **On Recording** check box is selected.
+If a counted value is different from the expected, then that difference is shown in the **Pos Qty.
+(Base)** and **Neg Qty.
+(Base)** field respectively.

+To see a expected quantities and any recorded differences for items with item tracking, choose the **Lines** action, and then choose the **Item Tracking Lines** action to select various views of serial and lot numbers involved in the physical inventory count.
+For more information, see the "Handling Item Tracking when Counting Inventory" section.

+You can also choose the **Phys.
+Inventory Order Diff.** action to view any differences between the expected quantity and the counted quantity.

-## To find duplicate physical inventory order lines
+### To find duplicate physical inventory order lines

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Physical Inventory Orders**, and then choose the related link.
 2. Open the physical inventory order that you want to view to duplicate lines for.
 3. Choose the **Show Duplicate Lines** action.

 Any duplicate physical inventory order lines are displayed, so that you can delete them and keep only one line with a unique set of values in the **Item No.**, **Variant Code**, **Location Code**, and **Bin Code** fields.

-## To post a physical inventory order
+### To post a physical inventory order
 After completing a physical inventory order and changing its status to **Finished**, you can post it.
 You can set the status of a physical inventory order to **Finished** if the following are true:

 - All related physical inventory recordings have a status of **Finished**.